Filter

 In the case of COIN, they are future capital contributions they are not billable because invoices are documents that record information on the purchase of a good or service.
 Shares meanwhile represent a share with rights over profits or assets of a company.
 Therefore, the contribution to participation cannot billed.

-- What are the payment options for my investment?
+- Available payment options for my investment

 - What is the quality assurance letter and what is it for?

-Agreed delivery dates.
+Agreed delivery dates

 - What does a quote for a land lot deed include?